nguyentuc/LLMs_from_scratch/README.md

 # Training Large Language Model From Scratch
-This repository contains the code for developing, pretraining, and finetuning a GPT-like LLM.
+This repository contains the code for developing, pretraining, and finetuning a GPT-like LLMs from the very begining steps.

 # Quickstart
 ```bash